Snowclone: Have X, will travel

 The earliest known literary mention of the template "Have X, will travel" is the title of the book Have Tux, Will Travel, a 1954 memoir by comedian Bob Hope.
 Hope explained that "Have tuxedo, will travel" was a stock phrase used in short advertisements placed by actors in Variety, indicating that the actor was "ready to go any place any time" and to be "dressed classy" upon arrival.
 The use of variations of this template by job seekers goes back considerably earlier, dating to at least the 1920s, possibly around 1900, in The Times of London.

 Variants of the snowclone were used in the titles of the 1957 Western television show Have Gun – Will Travel, Robert A. Heinlein's 1958 novel Have Space Suit—Will Travel, Richard Berry's 1959 song "Have Love, Will Travel", The Three Stooges' 1959 film Have Rocket, Will Travel, Bo Diddley's 1960 album Have Guitar Will Travel, Megadeth's 1997 song "Have Cool, Will Travel", and Joe Perry's 2009 album Have Guitar, Will Travel.

 The Tao of X

-Beginning with Fritjof Capra's The Tao of Physics, there have been numerous, sometimes serious but more often tongue in cheek examples of this snowclone.
+Beginning with Fritjof Capra's The Tao of Physics and Bruce Lee's The Tao of Jeet Kune Do, both published in 1975, there have been numerous sometimes serious but more often tongue in cheek examples of this snowclone.
 Examples include the 2000 romantic comedy The Tao of Steve and the 1982 philosophical treatise The Tao of Pooh by Benjamin Hoff.